mkarner07/mkarner07.github.io/_posts/2023/2023-12-07-In-the-Realm-of-Thought.md

 When exposed to specific words linked to particular characteristics, our actions tend to align with those associations.

-Kahnemann references a study in which students were primed with words generally associated with age.
+Kahneman references a study in which students were primed with words generally associated with age.
 The researchers measured the time it took for these students to walk from one room to another.
 Those primed with age-related words took significantly longer compared to their counterparts in the control group.

 This is our subconscious falling for priming.